Eddie McGuire: Media career

 In early 2011, McGuire hosted another prime time quiz show, The Million Dollar Drop, lasting for only six episodes.
 He then became the host of the sports-themed quiz show Between the Lines.
 His return was short-lived when the show quickly failed in the ratings, being axed by Nine after only three episodes had been aired.
 The fourth and final episode was broadcast on 2 June 2011.
 During 2011, he hosted This is Your Life; however, the show did not return in 2012.

 in 2012, McGuire joined Fox Footy in an AFL commentary and program panellist role, while still remaining at the Nine Network to host Millionaire Hot Seat and the station's Olympic coverage.

 In July 2017, amid poor ratings, McGuire returned to The Footy Show, replacing Craig Hutchison, alongside long-time co-host Sam Newman and Rebecca Maddern.
 His company, JAM TV, produced the show.
 In 2018, he co-hosted the show with Newman.
 In December 2018, McGuire announced that The Footy Show was to be replaced by a new format of the show in 2019.
 The show was cancelled in 2019 after a number of episodes.

-In June 2020, McGuire debuted an AFL radio show for American audiences called Aussie Football Rules America with Eddie McGuire accompanied by an AFL match of the week on Sirius XM satellite radio (specifically, Dan Patrick Radio, the channel hosted by the SportsCenter anchor and radio host).
+In June 2020, McGuire debuted an AFL radio show for American audiences called Aussie Football Rules America with Eddie McGuire accompanied by an AFL match of the week on SiriusXM satellite radio (specifically, Dan Patrick Radio, the channel hosted by the SportsCenter anchor and radio host).

 On radio, McGuire has been a football radio caller at Triple M, a station which had previously concentrated on rock music.
 Rejoining the station in 2009, he co-hosted a breakfast radio show with former AFL footballer Luke Darcy.
 The show became known as Triple M's Hot Breakfast, however, Triple M announced in November 2020, after 11 years, that the show would end at the end of the month.

-Journalism

-McGuire has written football reviews for the Melbourne-based newspaper The Herald Sun.
+The Long Weekend

+In May 2026, ARN Media and Nine Entertainment announced that McGuire would host a show titled The Long Weekend with Karl Stefanovic from 19 June, the show will be available via streaming platforms including 9Now, Stan, iHeart and will be broadcast on the Gold Network.
+Separately from hosting with Stefanovic, McGuire will be hosting a new sports podcast exclusively for iHeart.
+On 17 July 2026, McGuire announced that the show would conclude in its current form.

+GOLD Sport

+In July 2026, ARN Media confirmed that McGuire would transition from The Long Weekend into a new twice‑weekly program titled GOLD Sport with Eddie McGuire and Abbey Gelmi, launching on 24 July 2026.
+The show airs every Monday and Friday at 6pm across the Gold Network and features McGuire’s analysis of major sporting stories, personalities and events.